cpressey/Ahead-of-Time-eval/README.md

-Since quoted forms represent syntax, this matches exactly what ahead-of-time `eval` will do to referentially-transparent, always-terminating functions that are given constant quoted forms: reduce them, ahead-of-time, to other constant quoted forms.
+Since quoted forms represent syntax, this matches exactly what ahead-of-time `eval` will do to referentially-transparent, always-terminating functions that are passed constant quoted forms: reduce them, ahead-of-time, to other constant quoted forms.

 Such "macros" also happen to "gracefully degrade" back into functions;
-if not all actual parameters are constants, the function will not be applied until the values of the non-constant parameters are known, i.e. at runtime.
+if not all actual arguments are constants, the function will not be applied until the values of the non-constant arguments are known, i.e. at runtime.

 There is a subtlety when using ahead-of-time `eval` to form an ergonomic macro, however.
 (At least, I must assume it's a subtlety as it took me